Last Updated on: by

 - Less complexity at the quantification of sample.etc.

-Thus, unlike the ordinary preparative PCR, RT-PCR allows the success of multiple PCR reaction to be determined automatically after only a few cycles, without separate analysis of each reaction, and avoids the problem of “false negatives”.
+Thus, unlike the ordinary preparative PCR, Real Time PCR allows the success of multiple PCR reaction to be determined automatically after only a few cycles, without separate analysis of each reaction, and avoids the problem of “false negatives”.

 - Gene expression analysis